Inherited Craziness

 The Grade II-listed 12th century Church of "St Helen's, Bishopsgate" occupies the centre space.
 This was William Shakespeare's parish church when he lived in the area in the 1590s.

 5. Rachell Winnall bap.
-19 Oct 1643 (buried 20 Nov 1643)
+19 Oct 1643.
+Rachel daughter of Augustine Winnall of Blackwall, Waterman & Elizabeth, buried 20 Nov 1643.

-Their seemingly only son, John Winnall, who was my 8th great-grandfather, therefore, was born in the same year as the start of the English Civil War.
+Their only son, John Winnall, who was my 8th great-grandfather, therefore, was born in the same year as the start of the English Civil War.

 Buried on page 408 of the Calendar of the Quarter Sessions Papers: pt.
 1. 1591-1621, is the following item: